ommehta16/WINNERS-Project/README.md

 <img src = 'images/Readme_home.png'>

-<h3> Either upload or own file or you can use our sample image to jump right in! </h3>
+<h3> Upload a file from anywhere on your computer and jump right into editing!
+You can use one of our sample images from the "test" folder</h3>

-<h3>After selecting your file or using the sample image you will be redirected to a new window which looks like this</h3>
+<h3>After selecting your file, you will be redirected to a new window which looks like this</h3>

 <img src = 'images/Readme_entering.png'>

-<h3>Here we have the main photo edit page and heres how to get started with editing your images</h3>
+<h3>Here we have the main photo edit page.</h3>

+<h4>To get started with editing your images:</h4>

+ * Choose an effect that you would like to apply to the image

- * move the slider to your desired amount (this would determine the intensity of the effect that you would like to apply)
+ * Move the slider to your desired amount (this would determine the intensity of the effect that you would like to apply)

- * Then select the effect you would like to apply to the image

- * Click "PREVIEW" to see how your image would look like with the effect and if you are happy with it you can click "APPLY" to confirm the effect to apply onto your image
+ * Click "PREVIEW" to see how your image would look like with the effect and if you are happy with it you can click "APPLY" to confirm the effect to apply onto your image.
+If you don't want to apply this particular effect, click "CANCEL" to switch effects

-  * Note that you can stack effects on top of each other! and if you want to reset your image to its original you can click "Reset" in the sidebar
+    * You can stack effects on top of each other!
+    * If you want to reset your image to its original you can click "Reset" in the sidebar

- * If you want to export your edited image, click "Save Image" in the menu bar to save it locally on your computer we encourage you to share them with your friends and family
+ * To export your edited image, click "Save Image" in the menu bar, and use the system prompt to choose the correct location and file type to save as.

+ * You can use the "MULTIPLY" and "ADD" functions at the top of the screen to multiply/add your edited image with the original